kensanata/bitlbee-mastodon/README.md

 🔥 [Cannot use Pleroma](https://alexschroeder.ch/software/Support_Websockets_for_Streaming):
-there are two ways to do streaming for Mastodon: regular long-running requests, one per stream, or a single websocket that provides all the streaming info.
-Sadly, the Mastodon plugin only supports the former and Pleroma only supports the latter.
+there are two ways to do streaming for Mastodon: regular long-running HTTP requests, or a bunch of websockets that provides all the streaming info.
+Sadly, the Mastodon plugin only supports HTTP streaming and Pleroma only supports websockets.
+But we're [working on it](https://github.com/kensanata/bitlbee-mastodon/pull/43).

 🔥 **No support for 2FA**: the Mastodon plugin knows about OAuth, which means it doesn't ask you for the password of your Mastodon